Coach holidays to Rome

 Rome is literally overflowing with ancient ruins, piazzas and sculptures to please any culture vulture on holiday here.
 But don't wear yourself out with all this spectacular sightseeing on offer ensure you take time to relax especially in the heat of the summer sun.
 There are a variety of traditional restaurants and cafes located in and around the city where you can sample Italian favourites, enjoy a cool glass of prosecco or one of Italy's famous gelatos and watch the world go by before you embark on another round of sightseeing!

-Tours start from only £279 per person and each Rome holiday package includes: return coach or air travel, accommodation in a quality hotel, meals and excursions.
+Tour packages tend to include: return coach or air travel, accommodation in a quality hotel, meals and excursions.

 To help you have an enjoyable holiday in Rome, take a look at these useful tips and advice provided by the Foreign and Commonwealth Office (FCO):